juntao/arenztopia/content/tourism.md

 Arenztopia Volcano National Park has only one hotel, Lavaflow Inn ($$).
 It is an exceptional building built near a grove of trees at 2,500 feet.
 They have full amenities and an acclaimed kitchen.
 They're also located right next to Park Road 1004.
 Nightly rates range from 50-150 dollars, and there is a shuttle to and from the summit and the foothills.

-There are no restaurants in Arenztopia Volcano National Park except for the kitchen at the Lavaflow Inn.
+There are no restaurants in Arenztopia Volcano National Park except for the kitchen at the Lavaflow Inn ($).
+Its staple dish is a lava cake, except made of a meatloaf and sauce.

 ## Thunberg National Marine Reserve